Catasauqua High School: Thanksgiving Day rivalry

-On each Thanksgiving Day, the Catasauqua Rough Riders play a non-league game against their rival, the Northampton Konkrete Kids.
+Annually on Thanksgiving Day, the Catasauqua Rough Riders play a non-league game against their rival, the Northampton High School.
 The game is not sanctioned and does not count as a win or loss for official standings with regard to playoff consideration within the PIAA.
-The game is always considered to be Homecoming for Catasauqua, regardless of whether the game is played at home or away.
-These two high schools from neighboring towns first played each other in 1925 and the game ended in a controversial victory for Catasauqua.
-A rematch was challenged by Northampton and scheduled for Thanksgiving Day to decide the outcome as that was the only available day on the calendar.
-Catasauqua won both games the first year.
-In 1926, once again the two schools met and again the game ended in a controversial victory, this time for Northampton.
-Catasauqua challenged a rematch and once again they met on Thanksgiving Day to decide the outcome.
-Northampton won both games the second year.
-Beginning in 1927, the game was agreed to be played on Thanksgiving Day from the onset of the season.
-A tradition was born and the game has been played every year since.
+The game is always considered to be homecoming for Catasauqua, regardless of whether the game is played at home or away.
+These two high schools from neighboring towns first played each other in 1925, and the game ended in a controversial victory for Catasauqua.
+A rematch was challenged by Northampton and scheduled for Thanksgiving Day to decide the outcome, as that was the only available day on the calendar.
+Catasauqua won both games in the first year.
+In 1926, once again, the two schools met, and again the game ended in a controversial victory, this time for Northampton.
+Catasauqua challenged a rematch, and once again, they met on Thanksgiving Day to decide the outcome.
+Northampton won both games in the second year.

+Beginning in 1927, the game was agreed to be played on Thanksgiving Day from the season's onset.
+A tradition was born, and the game has been played every year since.
 Both schools and their respective communities have developed a bitter rivalry toward each other.
-For a number of years through 1968, the Catasauqua – Northamption game was played on a neutral site (at Muhlenberg College).
+For a number of years through 1968, the Catasauqua–Northampton game was played on a neutral site, often at Scotty Wood Stadium on the campus of Muhlenberg College in Allentown.
 Beginning in 1969, the games were held alternately at the teams' home fields until 2013, when the game was again played at Muhlenberg.
 In the most recent game, in 2018, Northampton beat Catasauqua.